ntunlp/Evaluation-of-ChatGPT/README.md

 ```

-Here is a short summary of the findings of the paper,
+Here is a short summary of the findings from the paper,

 - As a general purpose instruction following multitask model, ChatGPT performs worse than the SOTA single task fine-tuned models.
 For targeted tasks, the fine-tuned model may still be preferable.